Udemy (NASDAQ:UDMY) Receives New Coverage from Analysts at Canaccord Genuity Group

 Institutional Investors Weigh In On Udemy

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Daiwa Securities Group Inc. lifted its position in shares of Udemy by 261.1% in the 4th quarter.
-Daiwa Securities Group Inc. now owns 4,730 shares of the company’s stock valued at $70,000 after acquiring an additional 3,420 shares in the last quarter.
-RIA Advisory Group LLC acquired a new stake in shares of Udemy in the fourth quarter worth $76,000.
-Quest Partners LLC grew its holdings in shares of Udemy by 6,957.5% during the second quarter.
-Quest Partners LLC now owns 8,963 shares of the company’s stock valued at $77,000 after buying an additional 8,836 shares in the last quarter.
+Hedge funds have recently made changes to their positions in the company.
+Daiwa Securities Group Inc. lifted its position in shares of Udemy by 261.1% in the fourth quarter.
+Daiwa Securities Group Inc. now owns 4,730 shares of the company’s stock worth $70,000 after buying an additional 3,420 shares in the last quarter.
+RIA Advisory Group LLC purchased a new stake in Udemy during the fourth quarter valued at approximately $76,000.
+Quest Partners LLC raised its position in Udemy by 6,957.5% during the second quarter.
+Quest Partners LLC now owns 8,963 shares of the company’s stock valued at $77,000 after purchasing an additional 8,836 shares during the period.
 Natixis raised its position in Udemy by 60.8% during the first quarter.
-Natixis now owns 8,967 shares of the company’s stock valued at $99,000 after buying an additional 3,391 shares during the period.
-Finally, Principal Financial Group Inc. lifted its stake in Udemy by 18.8% in the 1st quarter.
-Principal Financial Group Inc. now owns 12,053 shares of the company’s stock worth $132,000 after acquiring an additional 1,904 shares in the last quarter.
-79.48% of the stock is owned by institutional investors and hedge funds.
+Natixis now owns 8,967 shares of the company’s stock valued at $99,000 after purchasing an additional 3,391 shares during the period.
+Finally, Principal Financial Group Inc. raised its position in Udemy by 18.8% during the first quarter.
+Principal Financial Group Inc. now owns 12,053 shares of the company’s stock valued at $132,000 after purchasing an additional 1,904 shares during the period.
+79.48% of the stock is currently owned by hedge funds and other institutional investors.

 Udemy, Inc, a learning company, that operates a marketplace platform for learning skills in the United States and internationally.
 The company offers skill acquisition, development, and validation courses for organizations and individuals, through direct-to-consumer or Udemy Business offerings in various languages.